top of page

 Why Wyoming Has More at Stake Than Most States

-As a rural state Wyoming receives substantial federal highway funding proportionally — funding that supports road maintenance, bridge repair, and infrastructure projects that private investment alone would never cover.
+Wyoming is a rural state that receives substantial federal highway funding proportionally — funding that supports road maintenance, bridge repair, and infrastructure projects that private investment alone would never cover.
 Wyoming's economy depends on the ability to move goods, equipment, and people across vast distances.
 That's not a luxury — it's a business necessity.

 The stakes are also significant for workforce mobility.
 Wyoming's dispersed population means employees often travel significant distances to work.
 Infrastructure that keeps those commutes safe and reliable directly affects a business's ability to attract and retain workers.